TrainAsONE/trainasone-connectiq/README.md

 - Obtain ClientId and ClientSecret from garmin@trainasone.com
 - Make the world a better place (hoo!)

 This is still very much a work in progress.
-It runs as a widget but currently plays fast and loose with stacking views.
+It runs as a widget.

 Source formatting preferences
 - 2 character spaces